175: COP27: A Little Less Conversation, A Lot More (Climate) Action

 Learn more about COP27

-Participate in the COP27 Civic Imagination Lab – REGISTER HERE
+Want to participate in the COP27 Civic Imagination Lab?
+REGISTER HERE

 Tom: [00:00:12] Hello and welcome to Outrage + Optimism.
 I'm Tom Rivett-Carnac.